haccker1357/pwn.college.eashan/Comprehending Commands Continuation.md

 2)I learned what is ( mkdir ) command and how it is used . mkdir : The mkdir command in Linux is used to create new directories (also known as folders) in the file system.
 3) Structure : mkdir argument(Name of the directory which we need to create ) .

-## Finding Files
-In this challenge we need to find the flag which is placed in some random directory under some random name .

-**Flag**

 ## Linking Links